-As a rep, I used to dread my 1:1s.
-Every week I’d show up and my manager would ask me, “So Alex, what’s up?”
+As a rep, I used to dread my one-on-one sales meetings.
+Every week I’d show up and my manager would ask me, “So, Alex, what’s up?”
 And that was about it.
 He seemed to completely forget the previous week’s conversation and action items.

-If he wasn’t taking our 1:1s seriously, why should I?
+If he wasn’t taking our one-on-one sales meetings seriously, why should I?

-Effective 1:1s remove your reps from that tunnel vision and force them to ask themselves the right questions.
+Effective one-on-one sales meetings remove your reps from that tunnel vision and force them to ask themselves the right questions.

 The question remains, how do we do this?

 During pipeline reviews, I make sure my rep and I have clear next steps on what’s necessary to move the deal forward.
 We’re constantly reaching back for the “arrows in our quiver” as we like to refer to it.
 What are arrows in your quiver, you might ask?
 It can vary from things such as sending the prospect swag, gaining executive alignment, or inviting them to an event/dinner we’re hosting in their city.
 We’re always looking for the best plays to make sure the sales process is moving forward and we’re continuing to establish a strong partnership.

 Even if next steps have been established, let’s say a demo is already on the books, we’re asking ourselves what needs to happen between now and then to make sure they are excited for that demo.
 Or it’s brainstorming future action items — if we crush that demo, what’s the ideal next step?